 Helena

-P. Schrader holds a PhD in History from the University of Hamburg,
+P. Schrader holds a PhD in history from the University of Hamburg,

-which she earned witha
+which she earned with a

 ground-breaking biography of the German Resistance leader General